Chemiseblanc/chemiseblanc.github.io/content/posts/manufacturing-objects/index.md

 Now we have been able to successfully decouple the requirements of creating the Animal objects from the PetStore class which uses them but we still have the problem of selecting which concrete factory objects to create.

 ### Dynamic Class Instantiation
-The ability to instantiate an object where the type name is stored in a parameter is called dynamic instantation.
+The ability to instantiate an object where the type name is stored in a parameter is called dynamic instantiation.
 Programming languages such as Java and C++ don't support this at a syntax level so to achieve the same effect the behaviour must be implemented by hand.
 ```java
 public class AnimalFactory {
   public Animal create(String name) {